DaveStutler/G9/README.md

 ## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
 ### Description
 To further classifying the Linear vs Circular Collisions, we attempt at using a SVM model to illustrate the boundary between the 2 particle collider.
-To do this, we isolate 2 features with the highest correlation between them and illustrate an contour graph.
+We hypothesize that the position and the stopping power greatly influence the classification problem.
+Therefore, classification model without the 2 important features would have low accuracy score.
+To test this hypothesis, we pick 2 features that has the highest correlation with the target variables: `dEdx_KaonPlus_Isolated;1` and `dEdx_PionPlus_Isolated;1`.
+We also test the model with `position` and `stopping power` in order to confirm their hypothesis.
+These 2 variables are selected because of their correlation number on the heatmap.
-* **Architecture**: In our svm model, we take features `dEdx_DeuteronPlus_Isolated;1` and `dEdx_AlphaPlus_Isolated;1` because they have cor = 0.75, the highest correlation between any features, with Radial Basis Function Kernel (RBF) function to as our kernel.
+* Architecture: In our svm model, we take features `dEdx_PionPlus_Isolated;1` and `dEdx_KaonPlus_Isolated;1`.
+With Radial Basis Function Kernel (RBF) function to as our kernel.
-* We check the accurary_score for performance, as well as illustrating the classification report on our result.
+* We check the accurary_score for performance, as well as illustrating classification report and the confusion matrix for model performance.

 ## Model 3: Regression - Predicting the Count of Each Decayed Particle
 ### Description